moorepants/learn-multibody-dynamics/orientation.rst

 .. _Euclidean space: https://en.wikipedia.org/wiki/Euclidean_space

-It is important to note that a reference frame is not equivalent to a coordinate system.
-Any number of coordinate systems can be attached to a reference frame.
+Note that a reference frame is not equivalent to a coordinate system.
+Any number of coordinate systems (e.g., Cartesian or spherical) can be used to describe the motion of points or objects in a reference frame.

 We will characterize a reference frame by a right-handed set of mutually perpendicular unit vectors.

 Unit Vectors